How to Design the Employee Experience Part 1: The Impact of Experience

 Smart companies realize that to create sustained employee engagement (and thus performance), the traditional “whack-a-mole” survey process built to react and respond to employee issues must be replaced with a more intentional and proactive process to create an engaging experience every day.

 Over the next several weeks, I’ll be sharing the basics of how to apply the design process to your employee experience.
 It’s not an easy or fast process, but things worth doing rarely are.

 How to Design the Employee Experience is a 6-part series where workplace expert Jason Lauritsen gives actionable advice on employee experience design.
-Next week he’ll discuss how to design an employee experience that leads to engagement.
+Next, he discusses how to design an employee experience that leads to engagement.
 Check back each Thursday for a new post or subscribe to the right to get notified.